-In 1983, the California Legislature passed Assembly Bill 797, referred to as the Urban Water Management Planning Act requiring every urban water supplier serving more than 3,000 customers, or providing more than 3,000 acre-feet of water annually, to prepare and adopt an Urban Water Management Plan every five years.
+In 1983, the California Legislature passed Assembly Bill 797, referred to as the Urban Water Management Planning Act requiring every urban water supplier serving more than 3,000 customers, or providing more than 3,000 acre-feet of water annually, to prepare and adopt an Urban Water Management Plan and Water Shortage Contingency Plan every five years.
 The Act requires urban water suppliers, including the Menlo Park Municipal Water, to describe and evaluate their water supply sources and reliability, how delivery will be prioritized in the event of a water shortage, what measures are and will be taken to improve efficient uses of water, and other relevant information over the next 20 years.

 Urban Water Management Plans must:

 Assess the reliability of water sources over a 20-year planning time frame